RocketChat/Rocket.Chat.iOS/README.md

 ### Code style guide

 We're currently following the Swift Style Guide from Ray Wenderlich: https://github.com/raywenderlich/swift-style-guide.
+The only exception is that we're using 4 spaces instead of 2.